inpercima/publicmedia/README.md

 ### Introduction

-Depending on the applications you use, the following prerequisites are necessary.
+Depending on the platform you use, the following prerequisites are necessary.

 ### Docker